matthewdheilmanvanderbilt/CS5262_MachineLearning/README.md

 ## Goal
 This project will attempt to predict if a person has a risk of a stroke based on information available about the person, such as age, gender, and comorbidities.
 Strokes are preventable and the monetary cost to prevent a stroke pale in comparison to the treatment cost after a person suffers a stroke.
 If all strokes could be eliminated in the US, there is a potential savings of $56 billion per year.

 Stoke is the leading cause of death in the United States (1).
 It is the second largest cause of death worldwide (2).
 Strokes are a major cause of serious disability for adults (1).
-Every year, more than 795,000 people have strokes int he US (3).
+Every year, more than 795,000 people have strokes in the US (3).
 Stokes related costs in the US were nearly $56.6 billion between 2018 and 2019 (3).
 The US has the highest average cost per patient for stroke treatment of $59,900 (5).
 The CDC estimates 80% of stokes are preventable (4).
 High blood pressure is the single most important treatable factor (4).
 Other factors include life-style changes and medicine (6).

 ## Background
 This project will be used to fulfill the first set of assignments for the Vanderbilt CS5265-50 (Foundations of Machine Learning) class.
 The project consists of delivering a machine learning application.
-The building of the project will be done over the course of seven (7) weeks.
+The building of the project will be done over the course of six (6) weeks.
 The purpose of the project is to:
 1. Setup the environment for the machine learning assignment
 2. Learn how to setup and use Google Colab
 3. Apply literate coding techniques in solving an analytical problem
-4. Learn to use pandas to solve a data exploration problem The author of this project is Matt Heilman.
+4. Learn to use pandas to solve a data exploration problem

+The author of this project is Matt Heilman.
 The professor is Dana Zheng.
 The professor has asked the author to select a dataset will meet the following guidelines:
     *	Tabular/structured/2D (i.e., rows and columns)
     *	≥ 5000 samples/records/rows, but no more than 50k rows